Tokeley/Light-Speed/README.md

-# Light Speed
+# Light Speed 🚀

-Introduction to project: quick summary of what the project does and what it hopes to achieve
+Lightspeed is a simple space-themed video game for learning basic arithmetic, aimed at children between the ages of 5 and 13.
+This project was built with Python and the Pygame library.

 ## Table of Contents